tromagon/Gonity/README.md

  - Utilities for Reflection
  - Utilities for Delegate Callbacks

 Any of these tools can be used separately or together, in any possible combination depending on your project needs.
-For more information on how to use them, please consult the wiki.
+For more information on how to use them, please consult [the GitHub wiki page](https://github.com/tromagon/gonity/wiki).